 Long-Term Care

-Long-Term care is provided where a child or young person cannot return home for some time.
-Sometimes a child or young person requires long-term care for up to two years or more or occasionally until they turn 21.
-Read Laura and Jake’s amazing experience of fostering teenager Ben long term.
+Long-Term care is provided when a child or young person cannot return home for some time.
+Sometimes a child or young person requires long-term care for up to two years, or more or occasionally until they turn 18.
+Read Laura and Jake’s amazing experience of providing a long term placement for Ben.

 Therapeutic Foster Care